Last Updated on

 The intestinal microbiota is a complex environment influenced by many factors.
 As we become older our microbiota, is less amenable to alteration, and this may be why children older than 12 years of age had a lower response to probiotics for eczema.
 Children with food sensitization like a food allergy or food induced skin allergy may respond better because probiotics modulate immune responses.
 As well, our response to probiotics is moderated by our genetic background, diet and lifestyle.

-- Certainly try probiotics for your child’s atopic dermatitis.
-There is evidence that it can improve symptoms.
+- Certainly try probiotics for eczema relief.
+There is evidence that it can improve bodily function and skin health.
+Speak with your physician before starting any new supplement.

 - Children under 12 and who breastfed longer than six months may respond best.